-Here are the best and worst phish we’ve seen lately — send us some of the best and worst you’ve seen!
+Here are the best and worst phishing examples and scams we’ve seen lately — send us some of the best and worst you’ve seen!

 Unfortunately phishing has become so prevalent that most of us have grown sort of jaded.
-Case in point, we pass around phish at our office.
+Case in point, we pass around phishing email examples at our office.
 It’s not uncommon to get an email from a coworker with a subject line like “check out teh pheesh” and a screenshot of a questionably worded request to change a password or some such nonsense.

 So, today, we’re going to look at some phishing email examples — the best and the worst.
-And then we want to hear from you, at the end we’ll ask you to send some of your best and/or worst phish and we’ll all learn from and/or have a laugh at them, too.
+And then we want to hear from you.
+At the end, we’ll ask you to send some of your best and/or worst phishing examples and we’ll all learn from and/or have a laugh at them, too.

 Let’s hash it out.